-In addition to a graduate degree, health psychologists must meet licensure or certification requirements within their state (www.bls.gov).
+In addition to a graduate degree, health psychologists must meet licensure or certification requirements within their state.
 Licensing requirements vary by state, but typically include a graduate degree and passing an exam.
 Health psychologists must complete continuing education units, in state-specific durations, to renew or keep their license.

 Health Psychologist Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted psychologists, overall, would see a 12% rise in employment opportunities between 2012 and 2022.
-Psychologists employed in physicians' offices earned an average salary of $92,740 in 2013, according to the BLS; meanwhile, professionals in this field who worked in hospitals averaged $90,530 that year.
+The U.S. Bureau of Labor Statistics (BLS) predicted psychologists, overall, would see a 19% rise in employment opportunities between 2014 and 2024.
+Psychologists in general earned a median salary of $72,580 per year.